EverDoc/hellojs/README.md

         ```
 1. ### Story in javascript

     Rebbit Mom asks rebbit baby open the door.
-Create story.js, it's an old story, Rabbit Mom Ask baby open the door
+    1. Create story.js, it's an old story, Rabbit Mom Ask baby open the door
         ```javascript
         // The Rabbit Mom stands in the front of the door
         // Asks the baby "Open the door"
         // And say "I am Mom"
         // The rabbit baby opens the door let given="Given: stand in the front of the door";
         let when1="When: ask Open the door";
         let when2="When: I am Mom";
         let then = "Then: open the door";
         ```
+        ```bash
+        # commit
+        git add . && git commit -m "initial story"
+        ```
-    1. **for, while**
+    1. **for**
+        ```bash
+        # new branch for
+        git branch for
+        git checkout for
+        # or quick command
+        git checkout -b for
+        ```
         ```javascript
         let arrStory=[given,when1,when2,then];